Skip to main content

 Set up an OpenVPN connection as a system service on Windows with service daemon mode for OpenVPN Connect.

 On Windows, OpenVPN Connect 3.2 and newer includes a method to set up an OpenVPN connection as a system service.
 You can configure the connection to run right after system boot, even when nobody is logged on.
-A few possible use cases:
+A few example use cases:

 Before you begin